 - 0.1 milligram riboflavin (9 percent DV)

 - 3 milligrams vitamin C (5 percent DV)

-As you can see from the lentil nutrition data above, lentils offer a wide range of important nutrients in just a one-cup serving, especially folate, manganese, iron and phosphorus.
-Many people actually miss out in some key minerals provided by lentils nutrition, resulting in a legitimate iron deficiency and magnesium deficiency.
-This is why eating lentils often is a great way to cover your bases and prevent deficiencies, especially if you’re a vegan or vegetarian.
+Many people actually miss out on some key minerals provided by lentils nutrition, resulting in a legitimate iron deficiency and magnesium deficiency.
+This is why eating them often is a great way to cover your bases and prevent deficiencies, especially if you’re a vegan or vegetarian.

 1. Great Source of Filling Fiber

-Some of the healthiest populations on Earth, such as those living in the blue zones like Italy and Greece where more people eat a typical Mediterranean diet, regularly eat lentils and experience better overall health benefits because of it.
+New research suggest that some of the healthiest populations on Earth — such as those living in the blue zones like Italy and Greece, where more people eat a typical Mediterranean diet — regularly eat legumes/pulses and experience better overall health benefits because of it.

 Researchers have found that diets high in lentils prevent hypertension and tend to produce more favorable cholesterol levels than diets lower in lentils.
 Maintaining healthy cholesterol levels reduces damage done to your arteries and prevents dangerous plaque buildup, which greatly lowers your risk of having a heart attack or stroke.

 Compared to other types of fatty or processed meats, they are also very low in both fat and sodium, other key factors that make up a heart-healthy diet.
 Diets lower in sodium favor healthy blood pressure levels, as do the many nutrients that lentils provide like folate, potassium and magnesium.

 Folate can help lower homocysteine levels, which is known to be a serious risk factor for heart disease, while magnesium and potassium help improve circulation and carry adequate oxygen and nutrients around the body.